Dynatrace/perform-2022-hotday/advanced cloud platform monitoring_metrics_logs/lab-guide/content/04_fluentd/01_working_with_fluentd/index.md

 * proxy host
 * ...etc

-IN the cluster the Nginx has already been configure to produce the logs with our extra metadata :
+IN the cluster the Nginx has already been configured to produce the logs with our extra metadata :
  ```
 log-format:
 ----